The map is copyrighted in 1841; the following promotional announcement of this map appeared in an 1841 periodical:

 Full publication information: Patent.
 Printed and Published by Joseph W. Tuttle Company, Boston, Mass.
 Engraved by H.W.
 Boynton 109 Washington Street Boston.
 Entered according to Act of Congress in the year 1841 by the Tremont Print Company in the Clerks Office of the District Court of Massachusetts.

 Condition: Generally very good with the usual overall light toning, wear, handling, soft creases.
-Folds as issued, the the usual slight additional weakness, darkening, wear at folds.
-Few scattered minor tears and small pale discoloration patches.
+Folds as issued, with the usual slight additional weakness, darkening, wear at folds.
+Few scattered short minor marginal tears and small pale discoloration patches.
 Blank margins slightly short on sides, and askew on top, as issued.